Water-saving strategies for home lawns

 Adjust irrigation programs to conserve water

-To encourage rooting and drought tolerance, lawns should be irrigated infrequently (one time or less per week) with a sufficient volume of water to wet soils to a depth of six inches, assuming no rainfall has occurred.
+To encourage rooting and drought tolerance, you should be irrigate your lawn infrequently (one time or less per week) with a sufficient volume of water to wet soils to a depth of six inches, assuming no rainfall has occurred.
 Depending on your soil type, your lawn may only need as little as a half-inch of water.
 Set irrigation programs to water during the morning hours.
 Watering during the heat of the day reduces the amount of water absorbed by the soil and made available to plants.

 Audit your irrigation system